LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/domains.md

 Depending on how big the domain is, training typically takes anywhere between 2 to 10 minutes.

+{: .important}
+Before you train, ensure the domain has at least 5 intents.
+For each intent, ensure it has at least 20 training phrases.

 **To train a LivePerson NLU v2 domain**

 1. Open the domain.
-2. Ensure the domain has *at least* 5 intents.
-For each intent, ensure it has *at least* 20 training phrases.

     <img class="fancyimage" style="width:1000px" src="img/ConvoBuilder/intents_trainingPhrases.png">